Fun-to-Make Christmas Holiday Crafts

 Pallet Christmas Tree

 No room for a tree?
-This hangable wall decoration is the perfect holiday craft for small spaces.
+This hangable wall tree is the perfect holiday craft for small spaces.
 To make, draw a large triangle on a large shipping pallet to desired size (ours is 44 inches tall).
 Cut out the triangle using a jigsaw; use sandpaper to smooth all surfaces.
-Paint tree slats with alternative shades of green paint.
+Paint tree slats with alternating shades of green paint.
 Predrill holes, then screw small cup hooks and drawer pulls to the front.
 Hang cards and decorations on the cup hooks.
 Tie rope between knobs; attach clothespins to rope.
 Garlands, globe lights, and mini presents also make fun tree decorations.

-Make a gift even more special by embellishing the wrapping with a needle-felted tag or adornment you've made yourself.
+Make a DIY Christmas gift even more special by embellishing the wrapping with a needle-felted tag or adornment you've made yourself.
 Simply cut out pieces of felt in whatever shape you like best and adorn with extra felt strips, triangles, stars, or other festive shapes.
 Needle-felt designs into your tags, or stitch letters and patterns for extra decoration.

 Pinecone Gnome Ornaments